oluwasegun-j/oluwasegun-j/README.md

 <tr>
 <td width="900">

-I work at the intersection of data analytics, business intelligence, and risk-focused decision support — helping organizations turn complex operational and financial data into reliable evidence for better decisions.
+I work at the intersection of data analytics, business intelligence, and decision support.
+Helping organizations turn complex operational and financial data into reliable evidence for better decisions.

-My work involves cleaning, validating, reconciling, modelling and analysing data to uncover patterns, anomalies, performance gaps and potential areas of risk.
+My work involves cleaning, validating, reconciling, modelling and analysing data to uncover patterns, anomalies, performance gaps and potential areas of risk and opportunities.
 I build analytical solutions that help answer not just what happened, but why it happened, where the exposure is, and what management should do next.

 Using SQL, Power BI, DAX, Python and Advanced Excel, I develop dimensional data models, automated reporting solutions and executive dashboards that turn fragmented data into structured, decision-ready information.